rajk0007/katacoda-scenarios/kubernetes/debugging/exercise.md

 This cluster has a broken manually launched deployment.

-It also has a broken deployment create from a .yml file:
+It also has a broken deployment created from a .yml file:

 `cat nginx-deployment.yml;echo`{{execute}}